September 18, 2025

 You and your friends win a large sum of money in a lottery

-You and your friends agree: you should aim to do the most good by donating the money.
+You and your friends agree: you want to do the most good by donating the money.

 You consider some options…